duttondj/Piglet/README.md

 ## Goals
 ### Needs
+* Piglet is as portable as possible: attaching to a new system should not be any more work than connecting plugs
+* Minimal hardwiring for both boards (use headers where possible)
+* Raspberry Pi must have no hardwired connections
 * Raspberry Pi accessable via SSH via Ethernet LAN
 * Raspberry Pi can access slave computer via serial
 * Raspberry Pi can access slave computer's power button header